andyfitzsuse/andyfitz.github.io/posts/i-know-who-your-big-customers-are.md

 SaaS companies love and need SEO, many encourage partial/full public usage of their platforms wherever possible.
 Think github, codepen, even my employer Brandfolder.

-Their user activity might be mostly private, but it's in the vendors best interest to have as many vendorname.com/yourcompany instances as possible.
+Their user activity might be mostly private, but it's in the vendors best interest to have as many ```vendorname.com/yourcompany``` instances as possible.

-So scripting a recurring search with tools like googler (<https://github.com/jarun/googler>) like site:competitordomain.com prospect name is the easiest way of learning if an organisation has begun using a competitor.\
+So scripting a recurring search with tools like googler (<https://github.com/jarun/googler>) like ```site:competitordomain.com prospectName``` is the easiest way of learning if an organisation has begun using a competitor.\
 Seems simple but this is frequently overlooked and you can skip the awkward "who are you working with" question in discovery calls.

 # Domain Enumeration

-This one is similar but different to search in that even fully closed platforms often offer up whitelabelling subdomains as a feature to their accounts.
-Companyname.competitordomain
+This one is similar but different to search in that even fully closed platforms often offer up whitelabelling subdomains as a feature to their accounts. ```Companyname.competitordomain```

 For this we can use services like <a href="https://github.com/OWASP/Amass/">Amass</a> and <a href="https://github.com/aboul3la/Sublist3r">sublist3r</a> .